jacebenson/cedar/docs/docs/environment-variables.md

 ## Generally

-Redwood apps use [dotenv](https://github.com/motdotla/dotenv) to load vars from your `.env` file into `process.env`.
+Cedar apps use [dotenv](https://github.com/motdotla/dotenv) to load vars from your `.env` file into `process.env`.
 For a reference on dotenv syntax, see the dotenv README's [Rules](https://github.com/motdotla/dotenv#rules) section.

 > Technically, we use [dotenv-defaults](https://github.com/mrsteele/dotenv-defaults), which is how we also supply and load `.env.defaults`.

 <!-- also in a Cedar app's base directory. -->

-Redwood also configures Vite, so that all references to `process.env` vars on the Web side will be replaced with the variable's actual value at build-time.
+Cedar also configures Vite, so that all references to `process.env` vars on the Web side will be replaced with the variable's actual value at build-time.
 More on this in [Web](#Web).

 ## Web